S3-working-group/s3-practical-guide/docs/agree-on-values.md

 -   each member brings their own values to an organization based on personal experiences and beliefs
 -   a team or organization may **choose to collectively adopt values** to guide their collaboration

-Values offer guidance to determine appropriate action, even in the absence of explicit <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>.
+Values offer guidance to determine appropriate action, even in the absence of explicit <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>.

 Collectively adopting a set of values supports the effectiveness of an organization: